ordercloud-api/angular-seller/README.md

 | `gulp test` | `*.spec.js` or `*.test.js` | Runs both the unit and E2E tests |

 ### Compiling for Production
-After you've thoroughly tested your application, you can run the following command to compile your code to a production-ready
+You can run the following command to compile your code to a production-ready
 state:
 ```sh
 $ gulp compile
 ```
-This will concat all similar file types into a single file, minify the code, and drop the result to a new folder `./compile/`.
+This will concat all similar file types into a single file, minify the code, and drop the result into a new `./compile/` folder.
-Images in the `./src/assets/` directory will be compressed for web optimization and template files will be stringified and added to the angular `$templateCache` for faster load times.
+Images in the `./src/assets/` directory are compressed for web optimization and template file contents are stringified and added to the angular `$templateCache` for faster load times.

 >While we've worked hard to ensure that your app will behave the same on both build and compile, it is always recommended that